mucsci-students/2023sp-420-SNEK/README.md

        Side note: If you do not have the pip installer, well, installed, https://pip.pypa.io/en/stable/installation/, could help

-    2. locate and open the launch.ipynb file with your perffered code editor.
+    2. locate and open the launch.ipynb file with your preferred code editor.

     3. Within the code editor, locate the first and last cell in the launch.ipynb file, and